BTC-Lab/Denovo-Analysis-of-Bacteria/README.md

 **Usage**

-Fastq quality checking and filtering
+**Fastq quality checking and filtering**

 This step involves checking of quality parameters for the sequences obtained from sequencer.
 The following checks are performed for an input fastq files.
 •	Base quality score distributions
 •	Average base content per read
 •	GC distribution in the reads
-Data Pre-Processing
+**Data Pre-Processing**
 Before assembly, raw FASTQ files are pre-processed using AdapterRemoval v2.
 This step includes:
 •	Trimming adapter sequences from paired-end reads
 •	Filtering reads: The pipeline removes any reads where either of the paired-end reads has an average quality score below 30.
 This ensures that only high-quality, adapter-free reads proceed to the assembly step.
-Command:
+**Command:**
-Input reads files can be gzipped (or not), and in fastq format AdapterRemoval --file1 input_R1.fastq.gz --file2  input_R2.fastq.gz --trimqualities --minquality 30 --minlength 30 --trimwindows 30 --threads 30  --basename output_Prefix  --output1 output_Preprocessed_R1.fastq.gz --output2 output_Preprocessed_R2.fastq.gz –gzip
+Input reads files can be gzipped (or not), and in fastq format
+AdapterRemoval --file1 input_R1.fastq.gz --file2  input_R2.fastq.gz --trimqualities --minquality 30 --minlength 30 --trimwindows 30 --threads 30  --basename output_Prefix  --output1 output_Preprocessed_R1.fastq.gz --output2 output_Preprocessed_R2.fastq.gz –gzip

-De novo genome assembly
+**De novo genome assembly**

-Generate the De novo assembly using the unicycler assembler.
+Generate the De novo assembly using the unicycler assembler
-Assembly statistics can be generated using QUAST and the identification of  levels of conserved genes using BUSCO.
+Assembly statistics can be generated using QUAST and the identification of  levels of conserved genes using BUSCO
-Command:
+**Command:**
 Input reads files can be gzipped (or not), and in fastq format unicycler -1 input_Preprocessed_R1.fastq.gz  -2  input_Preprocessed_R2.fastq.gz  --keep 0 --threads 50 -o Out quast.py input_Assembly.fasta -o output_Quast -t 30